draky-dev/docs/docs/reference/docker-compose.md

       - "${DRAKY_PROJECT_ROOT}:/var/www/html:cached,rw"
 ```

-In the above example the `DRAKY_OVERRIDE_*` variables and the `./resources:/draky-entrypoint.resources` volume are being used by
+In the above example, the `DRAKY_OVERRIDE_*` variables and the `./resources:/draky-entrypoint.resources` volume are used by
 the custom entrypoint provided by the [draky-entrypoint](/docs/reference/addons/draky-entrypoint-addon) addon.
 Note
 that the entrypoint is not included in the service's definition.
-It's being automatically configured and
+It is automatically configured and
-mounted in the container, provided that the addon files have been added to the directory tree, and the addon is
+mounted in the container, provided that the addon files have been added to the directory tree and the addon is
 enabled for the given service in the recipe.

 ## .env